Long-nosed caenolestid: Ecology and behavior

 Little is known of the behavior of the long-nosed caenolestid.
 It appears to be terrestrial (lives on land) and nocturnal (active mainly at night).
-An omnivore, it feeds on insects and small invertebrates as well as plant material such as fungi.
+An omnivore, it feeds on insects and small invertebrates as well as plant material and fungi.
 The caenolestid appears to live in burrows and fallen logs; nests may be used temporarily.
 Lactating females have been reported in May as well as from October to March.
+The long-nosed caenolestid is a nocturnal species.

 Distribution and status

 The long-nosed caenolestid occurs in temperate forests of Argentina and southern Chile, and up to altitudes of 1,135 m above the sea level (in Osorno Province, Chile).
 It prefers cool, moist areas.
-Known from less than 25 locations, it has a very small distribution.
+By 2011 it was known from less than 25 locations, having a very small distribution.
 This shrew opossum also marks the southern limit of the distribution of caenolestids.
+In 2023 the species was reported from 17 sites within the Valdivian Coastal Reserve and the Alerce Costero National Park.
 Though locally abundant, the survival of the caenolestid is threatened by deforestation.
 Its population has declined by nearly 20% since the 1990s due to deforestation and human settlement.
 The IUCN classifies the long-nosed caenolestid as near threatened.